-By road From Stirling, take the A905 from the town centre towards Fallin and Grangemouth.
-The reserve (and bing) are at the eastern end of the village.
-Park in the small car park adjacent to the mining museum at NS840914, which lies next to some light industrial units.
+- Park in the small car park adjacent to the mining museum at NS840914, which lies next to some light industrial units

 Raised bogs are wet throughout the year.
 Soft ground and deep drainage ditches can be hidden from view so please take great care when visiting.

-Please contact us for details of upcoming workparties, or check our page here.
+Please contact us for details of upcoming workparties, or check under 'Events' on our page here.

-Work on this nature reserve has and is being funded by Butterfly Conservation members and Branches, Clackmannanshire & Stirling Environment Trust, the Scottish Rural Development Programme, the Inner Forth Landscape Initiative, EcocoLIFE and Scottish Natural Heritage.
+Work on this nature reserve has and is being funded by Butterfly Conservation members and Branches, Clackmannanshire & Stirling Environment Trust, the Scottish Rural Development Programme, the Inner Forth Landscape Initiative, a contribution of the Life+ financial instrument of the European community through the 'EcocoLIFE' project, and Scottish Natural Heritage.